vExcess/JITLang/docs.md

-// BigInts can be created using the BigInt function BigInt a = BigInt("123"); // The BigInt function expects Strings BigInt b = BigInt(123); // 123 is implicitly cast to a String and then a BigInt let c = 123n; // for the sake of concise code adding an "n" after a number converts it into a BigInt let d = BigInt("123.99"); // becomes 123 because all floating point data is truncated
+// BigInts can be created using the BigInt function BigInt a = BigInt("123"); // The BigInt function expects Strings BigInt b = BigInt(123); // 123 is implicitly cast to a String and then a BigInt var c = 123n; // for the sake of concise code adding an "n" after a number converts it into a BigInt var d = BigInt("123.99"); // becomes 123 because all floating point data is truncated
 ```

 ## Module System